Back to the blog

 ✔ Material isn’t everything—activity matters

-✔ Modern engines validate some gambits but refute others
+✔ Modern engines confirm some gambits but reject others

 As GM David Bronstein put it:

-“Chess is not about material—it’s about making the right moves at the right time.”
+“Chess is a game of not material, it’s always just about making the right move at the right time.

 Do you have questions about online classes?